-- 1. Look at your body's unique responses, and any responses that others have also had - 2.
-Recognise which bodily reactions are related to the abuse, and why your body reacted in that way - 3.
-Think/talk about whether these reactions are helpful or not right now - 4.
-Think about what would help with these reactions.
+- Look at your body's unique responses, and any responses that others have also had - 2.
+Recognise which bodily reactions are related to the abuse and why your body might have reacted in that way - Think/talk about if these reactions are helpful or not right now - 4.
+Decide whether and how you are going to deal with your body's reactions.